how to escape the sales

 First, sleep on it.
 Sales tempt us because they’re time-constrained.
 Buy it now before your size sells out!
 Quick, before the weekend is over!
 How often do we hear or say, “it was the last one, and it was in my size, and it was on sale, it was just meant to be!”
 Guilty, I’ve done it too.
 But really, try to sleep on it.
 It will, most likely, be there tomorrow.
 And if it’s not?
 What’s really going to happen?

 Next, reference your wishlist and get objective.
-I really like Jaana of @thismomsgonnasnap’s 4 I shopping rules: IDENTIFY / INVENTORY / IMPULSE CONTROL / INVEST.
+I really like Jaana of @thismomsgonnasnap’s 4 I shopping rules.
 Identify what it is about the piece you want.
 Is this item actually, exactly, really, what you want?
 Inventory things you have that are similar, and where this new item fits in to your wardrobe.
 What outfits or combinations would you wear it with?
 Then comes the hard part, the Impulse Control.
 Spend some time thinking critically and clearly about the purchase, and then go back if you’ve made an informed choice.
-If you can’t get clear on this, and your brain is just repeating, “but you want it!
-They’re so cute!
-Treat yourself!
-Why not!” — it might be time to dig in to what’s triggering that shopping.
+If you can’t get clear on this, it's time to dig in to what’s triggering that shopping.

 As Janna writes in this Instagram post: